Romy London

 Step 1: Cook the aromatics

 Heat the rapeseed oil in a large skillet over medium heat and add the diced onions.
-Sauté them for 4-5 minutes or until softened, then stir in the grated garlic and sprinkle with salt.
+Sauté them for a couple of minutes (about 4-5 minutes) or until softened, then stir in the grated garlic and sprinkle with salt.
 Cook for another minute or until the garlic is fragrant.

 Step 2: Add the curry spices

-Add the grated ginger to the skillet and stir in all the spices: ground coriander seeds, cumin, garam masala, and curry powder.
+Add the grated ginger to the skillet and stir in all the spices: ground cilantro seeds (UK: coriander seeds), cumin, garam masala, and curry powder.
 Adjust the heat of your curry with chili powder (optional).
 Toast all the spices for 1-2 minutes.

 Step 3: Simmering